Parallel Programming Models

 concurrently modified variables reside on different cache lines.
 For

-example, we can insert padding bytes between x
+example, we can insert padding bytes between x and

-constexpr std::size_t cacheline_size = std::hardware_destructive_interference_size;
+constexpr size_t cacheline_size = std::hardware_destructive_interference_size;

 struct {